DID & Nuri

 and <ng:cache> “3600"

-instead, which would refresh periodically the dereferenced resource in the former case, every hour, or would cache the resource after the first dereferencing for a period of 1h in the later case, but then would delete the cache to save space and would only dereference again if need be (before processing any query on the resource) and cache again for another hour. those 2 addition predicate are not planned for now as they are not a priority.
+instead, which would refresh periodically the dereferenced resource in the former case, every hour, or would cache the resource after the first dereferencing for a period of 1h in the latter case, but then would delete the cache to save space and would only dereference again if need be (before processing any query on the resource) and cache again for another hour.
+Those 2 additional predicate are not planned for now as they are not a priority.

 Identifiers